neeleshio/50-javascript-concepts/README.md

 **[⬆ Back to Top](#lets-go-)**

 ## 16. undefined vs not defined vs null
-`undefined` keyword or property indicates that a variable has not been assigned/initialized a value. `undefined` variables takes up their own memory.
+`undefined` keyword or property indicates that a variable has not been assigned/initialized a value. `undefined` variables takes up their own memory in the memory space.

-`not defined` property indicates that a variable not at all present in the code and in the memory space.
+`not defined` property indicates that a variable is not at all present in the code and in the memory space.

 `null` is an object in JavaScript. `null` means nothing & is used to represent an intentional absence of value.